 To make kava more palatable, it is usually mixed with coconut water and fruit juices like pineapple and mango.
 A few enterprising kava bar proprietors have even developed their own signature kava-drink flavors, including kava lemonade, chocolate kava, and even kava kava ice cream!

 As kava magnifies the effects of alcohol, the typical kava bar is 100% alcohol-free—and this policy is very strict.
 Turning up at a kava bar “under the influence” will usually see your entry refused by the management as they don’t want to be implicated in damage to your health or attract negative attention from the authorities.
 Respecting the proper use of kava helps to keep it legal for everyone.

 Could Kava Really be the New Coffee or Alcohol of America?

 While some people claim that kava drinks could be the new coffee or even the alcohol of the next generation, it’s really a matter of “time will tell.”
 Kava tea lacks the inviting aroma and warmth of coffee but does offer a safer social alternative to alcohol.
 The absence of a hangover the next day makes kava especially attractive to those looking for a natural way to unwind and relax.

 Discover Relaxation at Kratora

-We’re not a kava bar, but at Kratora we do offer a range of premium ethnobotanicals to soothe you.
+We’re not a kava bar, but at Kratora we do offer a range of premium ethnobotanicals to soothe you, including 30% kava extract powder.
 Take it down a notch, naturally, with Kratora.
 Shop with us today to receive same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays).

 Please note that none of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.